How To Get Affordable State Sponsored Therapy in Indiana

 - LifeSpring Health Systems

-- Serving Clark, Crawford, Dubois, Floyd, Harrison, Jefferson, Orange, Perry, Scott, Spenser, and Washington Counties
+- Serving Clark, Crawford, Dubois, Floyd, Harrison, Jefferson, Orange, Perry, Scott, Spencer, and Washington Counties

 - Crisis line: (812) 280-2080